sharbelxo/HowToSmartContract/README.md

 ![criptomonedas-blockchain](https://user-images.githubusercontent.com/72712113/150333827-1e929253-3d62-4355-9322-ce0a4d736e53.jpg)

 Ethereum is a decentralized, open-source blockchain with smart contract functionality.
 Ether is the native cryptocurrency of the platform.
 One main difference between Ethereum and Bitcoin is that Ethereum has Smart Contracts.
-Smart Contracts are the logic layer that allows developers to run code using the programming language called Solidity.
+Smart Contracts are the logic layer that allows developers to run code using a programming language called Solidity.

 A "smart contract" is simply a program that runs on the Ethereum blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.